Moustikitos/python-epsg/docs/geodesy.md

 # epsglide.geodesy

-Module for handling geodesic coordinates and their representations.
+Module for handling geodetic coordinates and their representations.

-This module provides functionality for working with geodesic coordinates, allowing for different representations and initialization methods.
+This module provides functionality for working with geodetic coordinates, allowing for different representations and initialization methods.

 Supported representations: